Khadeja29/Airline-Reservation-System/README.md

 After the capacity_full is true, child threads are joined to stop their implementation and whatever tasks that follow are only implemented by the main/parent thread.
-The statements which are given indicated that no seats are left, and M is looped over to print out the seating plan because loop won’t affect the global variable as only one thread is working
+The statements which are given indicated that no seats are left, and M is looped over to print out the seating plan because loop won’t affect the global variable as only one thread is working.

+## 3 Note:

+The program was implemented as a part of coursework CS307: Operating Systems.For more details about the implementation refer to the pdf about the project implementation from the project folder.The comments in the code are numbered according to the section 2 above which aims to make following the code easier.